-The Murph Challenge workout is a set of exercises performed simultaneously named in the honor of Lieutenant Michael P. Murphy, a U.S. Navy SEAL who was killed in action during Operation Red Wings in Afghanistan.
+The Murph Challenge workout is a set of exercises performed simultaneously in honor of Lieutenant Michael P. Murphy, a U.S. Navy SEAL who was killed in action during Operation Red Wings in Afghanistan.

 Special operations operators are well beyond professional athletes.
-SFO’s are in extreme physical conditions. they are prepared to react instantly, in defense of our county.
+SFOs are in extreme physical conditions.
+They are prepared to react instantly in defense of our county.
 One SFO stands out to me.
 Lieutenant Michael P. Murphy, Navy Seal.

 No, I never had the supreme honor of meeting the man, but I have read and followed every piece of information I could find on him.
 “Lt Murphy” became a Navy Seal in July 2002.
 After several if not numerous missions combating terrorism, Lt.
 Micheal P. Murphy was surrounded by Taliban soldiers, along with his three other Navy Seals.

 “Murphy was killed on 28 June 2005 after he left his cover position and went to a clearing away from the mountains, exposing himself to a hail of gunfire in order to get a clear signal to contact headquarters for relaying the dire situation and requesting immediate support for his team.
 He dropped the satellite phone after being shot multiple times but picked the phone back up and finished the call.
 While being shot, he signed off saying- “Thank You”, then continued fighting from his exposed position until he died from his wounds.”
 Michael P. Murphy – Wikipedia

 Lt.
 Murphy left behind a legacy of honor and fitness and preparedness that many strive to archive.
 Lt.
 Murphy called this workout Body Armour; after his death, the workout was renamed The Murph Challenge.
 It is a HIIT (High-Intensity Interval Training) workout that consists of five different exercises.